 Normandy itself was a remarkable place.
 Settled by Vikings a century earlier, the region had adopted the language, customs, and Christianity of France while retaining much of the energy and ambition of its Scandinavian founders.
 By William’s time, the Normans had become some of the most formidable soldiers and administrators in Europe.

 When the English king Edward the Confessor died without an heir in January 1066, several men claimed the throne.
 William believed he had been promised the crown and prepared to enforce that claim.
-His victory at Hastings in October changed the course of English history, but it did not secure England overnight.
+His victory over Harold Godwinson at The Battle of Hastings in October changed the course of English history.
+It did not, however, secure England overnight.
 Conquest proved easier than control.

 Over the following two decades William rebuilt England’s ruling class, redistributed land, constructed castles, reorganized government, and commissioned the Domesday Book, one of the most remarkable administrative surveys of the medieval world.
 The landscape itself changed.
 Stone keeps rose above English towns.
 Norman cathedrals reshaped skylines.
 French became the language of the court and aristocracy.
 England became more closely connected to continental Europe than at any time since the Roman period.